The popular meaning of Tantra in the West

 Tantra recognizes the feminine and masculine energy that coexists in everyone, in all things in this world and the very universe.
 When performing a sexual act one partner is the embodiment of the feminine or Shakti and the other is masculine or Shiva.
 Tantric sex is a protracted process and can be thought of as a form of meditation in the pre-orgasmic state.
 It is a way of using the sexual act to reach higher levels of consciousness rather than depending only one standalone orgasm.

-In context of Tantra, love making is thought of as meditation and one allows the sexual energy to be in constant unceasing flow.
+In the context of Tantra, lovemaking is thought of as meditation and one allows the sexual energy to be in a constant unceasing flow.
 The partners nurture this energy in each other.
-This is poles apart from the masculine, pleasure oriented approach to sex; in tantra both partners direct their efforts to achieve oneness.
+This is poles apart from the masculine, pleasure-oriented approach to sex; in tantra, both partners direct their efforts to achieve oneness.

 What is tantric meditation?